pcrglennon/-OLD-pcrglennon.github.io/source/_posts/2014-07-20-starting-a-new-sinatra-app-from-scratch.markdown

 Step 4: Requiring your Ruby source files.
 In this tiny project, we really only had one file to require (the 'Map' model which stores a name and a coordinate), so this was easy.
 In a larger project, it would be best to use something like [require_all](https://github.com/jarmo/require_all).

+###The Sinatra App and config.ru

+And of course, we need an actual Sinatra Application, and a means of running it!
+There are (at the moment) only 3 routes needed, so we bundled them all into a file called `app.rb`, which lives in our root folder.
+That app does 4 things:

+1. `require /.config/environment`.
+Duh.
+2. Extend `Sinatra:Base`
+3. Set up route handlers.
+In our case, this is just `get '/'`, '`post '/'`, and `get '/:map_name'`.
-Step 5: Other configuration options.
+4. Other configuration options.
 For us, we had to set up a file to store our Google Maps API key, and make sure that key is accessible by the application.
 We used the common pattern of creating a file `config.yml` which we don't track in version control (not wanting to expose our key to the world!), and loading configuration options using Sinatra's `set`.

 ```ruby
 configure do